melvin-oet/pg-schema-temp/README.md

 # oet-pg-schema

-This package provides a reusable database module that can be imported into a NestJS application to establish database connections and access database models.
+This package provides a reusable database module that can be imported into services to establish database connections and access database models.
 It includes:

 - **DatabaseCoreModule**: A dynamic NestJS module for database connection management with lifecycle management.
 - **DatabaseClient**: A service that wraps Prisma Client and exposes database models.